hackclub/hackclub/workshops/pcb_level_1/README.md

 ---
-name: 'OnBoard Part 1: Designing out microcontroller board'
+name: 'PCB Level Part 1: Microcontroller Design'
-description: ''
+description: 'Design an Arduino Nano-compatible microcontroller board'
 author: '@karmanyaahm'
-img: ''
+img: './7.png'
 ---

 In this workshop, we will design an Arduino Nano-compatible microcontroller board.